The Art of Silent Observation: Decoding Milo’s Sensory World in a Busy Classroom

 [Practical Tips] How to Practice "Deep Observation"

-For my fellow ECEs and parents in Canada and beyond, here is how you can transform your observation skills:
+For my fellow ECEs and parents navigating similar journeys, here is how you can transform your daily observations:

-The "Look, Don't Leap" Strategy: When you see a repetitive behavior, wait.
-Ask yourself: What happened 30 seconds before this started?
-Often, the "trigger" is environmental, not behavioral.
+The "Look, Don't Leap" Strategy: When you observe a repetitive or intense behavioral response, pause.
+Ask yourself: *What occurred in the environment exactly 30 seconds before this behavior started?* Often, the root trigger is sensory and environmental, not willfully behavioral.

-Use Descriptive, Non-Judgmental Language: Instead of writing "Milo is being anti-social," write "Milo is seeking a quiet space during high-volume periods."
-This shift in language changes how you feel about the child and how you plan for their success.
+Use Descriptive, Non-Judgmental Language: Words matter.
+Instead of documenting *"Milo is being anti-social,"* reframe it professionally: *"Milo is actively seeking a low-stimulus space during high-volume classroom periods."* This shift in documentation fundamentally changes how we feel about the child and how we design their success.

 Closing Thoughts: Listening to the Unspoken